Gadnex/spring-boot-coding-styles/README.md

 Please take causion.
 In your application you may still have more concerns and thus may need more layers.

 This code branch has a total of 5 Java code files and 151 lines of Java code excluding blank lines.

+### Step 5

+This is a good opportunity to discuss code packaging.
+Code packages are a way to organize your code classes by grouoing similar or related classes together in a directory/folder in a logical manner.
+This makes it easier for developers to navigate the code base and find the classes they are looking for when making code changes and bug fixes.

+From the perspective of the compiler code packages are less important as the compiler is quite happy if all your classes are in a single package.
+Other developers and your future self will not think this was a good idea.

+When packaging code the main goal is to never have a list that is to long to read before selecting one of the items.

+In the past with large monolithic applications it was proposed to create a package for every layer of your appliccation.
+So you would think of the change you want to make and in what layer the changes should be i.e. presentation layer, business logic layer and persistence layer.
+When opening a layer you would be presented with a long list of classes sorted alphabetically and you could find the class that you are looking for if you know its name.
+This is commonly referred to as "Package by Layer".

+But with the advent of Domain Driven Design and later Microservice Architectures there has been a tendensy of creating packages per business domain or functional area.
+This package would contain all the classes related to that business domain or functional area.
+This is commonly referred to as "Package by Function".

+With Microservice architectures specifically, there tends to be very few business domains per microservice, but they would still likelike be more than one.
+Thus for monoliths "Package by Layer" makes more sence and for microservices "Package by Function" makes more sense.

+I should add that a combination of the 2 styles is also possible, and that is the approach we used in Step 1 of our code.
+Here were created a package per function for the Person domain.
+Within this person package we created packages by layer.

+In the code from Step 5 we had already removed some layers and now we re left with 3 packages and 1 class per package.
+It now makes sence to switch to a simpler "Package by Function" approach.

+This code branch has a total of 5 Java code files and 148 lines of Java code excluding blank lines.